MotionLang/motion/README.md

 Motion is a dynamically typed general purpose programming language.

+Motion is created in pure C, with no dependancies.

 Motion is a variation of the Lox language found at www.craftinginterpreters.com.

 ## Contribution: